Bahia interior forests

 The Bahia interior forests is an ecoregion of eastern Brazil.
 It is part of the larger Atlantic forests biome complex, and lies between the Bahia coastal forests and the dry shrublands and savannas of Brazil's interior.

 Setting

-The Bahia interior forests cover an area of 230,000 km2, extending across portions of Bahia, Espirito Santo, Minas Gerais, Rio de Janeiro, and Sergipe states.
+The Bahia interior forests cover an area of 230,000 km2, extending across portions of Bahia, Espírito Santo, Minas Gerais, Rio de Janeiro, and Sergipe states.
 The Bahia interior forests lie inland from the Bahia coastal forests, which extend approximately 150 km inland from the coast.
 The Bahia interior forests extend north to the São Francisco River, where they lie much closer to the coast, and are bounded on the west by the dry Caatinga shrublands.
 Moving south, the forests extend further inland to the Rio Paraíba do Sul, Rio Preto, and Rio Grande, which form the boundary with the Alto Paraná Atlantic forests to the southwest.

 Flora

 Atlantic forest in Minas Gerais, interior Bahia and southern Espírito Santo, according to IBGE, consists of a semi-deciduous or deciduous forest.
 In this ecoregion is found a highly threatened species, the "Brazilian rosewood" (Dalbergia nigra).